timh1203/algorithmDS/frontEndMasters.md

 console.log(factorial(5)); // results already in cache now and quicker to return

 // LECTURE SOLUTION
-// the function is passed
-const memoize = (fn) => {
+// the function is passed directly instead of spliting out like my solution const memoize = (fn) => {
   let cache = {};
   return (...args) => {